 Laggan-Tormore Project, United Kingdom

 Laggan and Tormore are two gas and condensate fields situated about 125km north-west of the Shetland Islands in the UK.
 They are located 16km apart in the North Sea.
-The fields are owned by Total E&P UK (80%) and Dong E&P (UK) (20%).
+The fields are owned by Total E&P UK (60%), SSE E&P UK (20%) and Dong E&P (UK) (20%).
 Total is the operator.

 The Laggan-Tormore project involves the development of the two fields and construction of a gas processing plant and export pipeline.
-The project is estimated to require an investment of £2.5bn ($3.8bn), of which Dong will contribute about £500m (approximately DKK4.3bn).
-It will employ about 800 workers during construction and 70 during operations.
+The project is estimated to require a £2.5bn ($3.8bn) investment of which Dong contributed about £500m (approximately kr4.3bn).
+It created 800 jobs during construction and employs 70 personnel during operations.

 FEMI-CZ SpA - High-Performance Metallic Cable Tray Systems